-Colleges may create a modular, credit-based system permitting individuals to have their credentials approved via a creditbased route.
+Colleges may create a modular, credit-based system permitting individuals to have their credentials approved via a credit-based route.
 The detail of the credits needed is devised by the individual College, but the following criteria must be satisfied:

-- Individuals must gain 180 credits based on the ECTS system of 60 credits equating to one academic year (see https://ec.europa.eu/education/resources-and-tools/european-credit-transfer-and-accumulation-system-ects_en) - 2.
+- 1. Individuals must gain 180 credits based on the ECTS system of 60 credits equating to one academic year (see https://ec.europa.eu/education/resources-and-tools/european-credit-transfer-and-accumulation-system-ects_en) - 2.
 Each College should define the credits required and split them into theoretical credits and practical credits.
 A minimum level of one third of the credits must be assigned to each category - 3.
 Theoretical credits may include (but are not limited to): attendance at rounds and journal clubs (in person or remotely); completion of programmes to gain knowledge and skills in related speciality areas; completion of programmes to gain knowledge or skills in a specific sub-area of the speciality; completion of prior post-graduate education of a known and accepted/accredited standard. - 4.
 Practical credits are awarded for time working in the speciality area.
-A proportion of these credits must be allocated to time working in the speciality area under the direct supervision of an individual approved by the

-College (normally an active Diplomate of the College).
+A proportion of these credits must be allocated to time working in the speciality area under the direct supervision of an individual approved by the College (normally an active Diplomate of the College).
 The definition of direct supervision is as defined by the College but should be the same for the modular route as for residency routes.
-The number of credits allocated to this can be delivered flexibly but should be aligned to the outcomes expected to be achieved during the time individuals undertaking a standard residency programme spend under direct supervision.

-- 5. Credits must be gained within an 8-year period of active credit collection.
+The number of credits allocated to this can be delivered flexibly but should be aligned to the outcomes expected to be achieved during the time individuals undertaking a standard residency programme spend under direct supervision. - 5.
+Credits must be gained within an 8-year period of active credit collection.
 In addition, the period of active credit collection may be paused in blocks no shorter than 6 months for up to 4 years in total.
 These pauses may be for any reason.
-Individuals may register with a College at any point within the period of credit collection but once the start date is defined, even retrospectively, it cannot be changed. - 6.
-An individual cannot start to collect credits until one-year post graduation from an EAEVE approved school or equivalent. - 7.
+Individuals may register with a College at any point within the period of credit collection but once the start date is defined, even retrospectively, it cannot be changed.

+- 6. An individual cannot start to collect credits until one-year post graduation from a vet school approved/accredited by EAEVE a body of equivalent standing within the industry, specifically AVMA/VSOC, RCVS or AVBC as relevant to the country where an individual trained. - 7.
 Credits may be given for completion of prior post-graduate education of a known and accepted/accredited standard.
 Colleges are encouraged to communicate clearly which post-graduate programs qualify for credits and how many credits they qualify for. - 8.
 The research publication requirement and any other requirements such as teaching experience or case log submission must be the same as for individuals credentialling through the College's standard or alternate residency route. - 9.
 Individuals gaining credentials via this route must undertake the same final assessment process as candidates gaining credentials through the standard or alternate residency route